The soaring rate of inflation has featured prominently in the news since 2021.

 The pay freeze in 2021, followed in 2022 by the largest real-terms pay cut suffered by teachers since 1977, when taken in the context of crippling cost-of-living increases, has plunged many teachers into serious financial hardship.

-In 2022, the majority of classroom teachers’ salaries in England were worth more than a quarter (25.5%) less in real terms than if their pay had increased to match RPI inflation in each year since 2010.
+In 2023/24, the majority of classroom teachers’ salaries were worth up to a third less in real-terms (between 28.3% and 32.8%) compared to if their pay had increased to match RPI inflation in each year since 2010.
 The Tories’ decade of austerity, pay freezes and below-inflation pay awards have had a devastating impact on teachers’ take-home pay.

-Nine in ten teachers say they are worried about how they will be able to cope financially and 87% of NASUWT members agree that the Union should reject the Government’s derisory pay proposals.
+Nine in ten teachers (89%) say they are worried about how they will be able to cope financially and 87% of NASUWT members do not think that teachers’ pay is competitive with comparable graduate professions.
 [1]

 Enough is enough.
 Teachers deserve fair pay.
-Teachers need an above-inflation pay award.
+Teachers need pay restoration and an above-inflation pay award.

 What is ‘inflation’?